Has Your Life Been Touched by Breast Cancer? Then This Book is For You.

 Have you been thinking things like that?

-Well, after being a breast cancer survivor for 8 years, and finding my way through my own diagnosis and the treatments that followed, I can recognize the wisdom in what those “crazy women” were saying.
+Well, after being a breast cancer survivor for well over a decade, and finding my way through my own diagnosis and the treatments that followed, I can recognize the wisdom in what those “crazy women” were saying.

 Breast cancer isn’t fun.